Simplifying Our Understanding of the Business Loan

 Business loans typically work like any other loan.
 You borrow a certain amount of money and then pay it back over time, with interest.

 The terms of business loans can vary depending on the lender, but they usually have terms of 1-5 years.
-The interest rates on business loans are also typically higher than the interest rates on personal loans.
+The interest rates on business loans are also typically higher than the SBA loan rates on personal loans.

 One thing to keep in mind is that business loans are often “secured” by collateral.
 That means that if you default on the loan, the lender can take your collateral (like your business equipment or inventory) to recoup their losses.